megardn/PennLINC.github.io/docs/TheWay/Atom.md

 ## GitHub Integration

 You can track your work using github.com.
-In Atom,
+Both Git and GitHub can be found in Atom under Pacakges -> GitHub.

+If you have a github repo directory open, Atom will detect this.
+If it's not a repo yet, you can initialize it in Atom in the Git panel.

+Next, in Atom, you "stage" your changed and commit them in Git, and the push using GitHub (tiny "push" button in the bottom right corner).